Japanese Cuisine

 Servings and Cooking Time

-This recipe yields about 6 onigiri.
-Preparation time is approximately 30 minutes, with an additional 20 minutes for cooking.
+This recipe makes about 6 onigiri.
+Preparation time is approximately 30 minutes, with cooking time around 25 minutes.

 Nutritional Value

-Each serving (1 onigiri) contains approximately 180 calories, 4g protein, 0.5g fat, 38g carbohydrates, and 1g fiber.
-This is based on a standard filling of tuna.
+Each serving of onigiri contains approximately 200 calories, 3g fat, 38g carbohydrates, and 4g protein.
+This is based on one onigiri serving.

 Step-by-Step Cooking Process